 What will the initial session involve?

-In your initial session I will review your Information and Medical History form with you, and discuss your current goals.
+In your initial consulation session I will review your Information and Medical History form with you, and discuss your current goals.
 I will conduct an initial assessment, and introduce you to some of the basic explorations and exercises we will be working with.
 These exercises are simple, gentle, yet effective tools for re-patterning movement habits.
 Afterwards I will develop a plan for future sessions based on your goals and my observations.
 I email you notes and encourage you to reflect and bring questions and discoveries.

 What will subsequent sessions involve?